 People Under the Influence of Heroin Put Their Loved Ones at Risk

 A heroin addiction can turn a rational person irrational.
 It can make people take risks, and it can reduce safety.
-Logical thoughts go out the window when regularly using heroin.
-This puts loved ones at risk.
+Logical thoughts go out the window when someone is regularly using heroin.
+In other words, the heroin epidemic can put your loved ones at risk.

 Tackling the Heroin Epidemic One Patient at a Time